 Bridge - Tied Wood Through Arch •••• This is a great looking freelance 108ʺ bridge that will be the “WOW” factor of everyone entering your railroad garden.
 This bridge was built with laminated Ipe wood for maximum outdoor longevity and capped with a brass strip for a prototypical look along with threaded brass rod for a nice “transparency” see-through look.

 Bridge - 92΄ Long Panel Howe Timber Truss Deck •••• This prototypical bridge as designed is 92΄ long (46ʺ in ½ʺ scale) which the size can be easily changed ± 8-1/3΄ (4-3/16ʺ) designed for single track.
 Easily constructed for a double track for indoor or outdoor railroad gardens.
 These two Howe truss bridges we are offering are similar (Howe was the engineer who popularized the “X” bracing for bridges) but, have different details tieing the elements together with different end piers.

-Bridge - 50’ King Post Truss Through •••• Designed as a through bridge, as built picture distinction shows a pony version.
+Bridge - 50’ King Post Through Truss •••• Designed as a through bridge, as built picture distinction shows a pony version.
 Construct for indoor or outdoor railroad gardens.
-Plan-set includes 1) 9ʺ x 13½ʺ drawing and 4) super B size and 1) A size Bill of Material with a sawing matrix.
-Plan-set contains full size templates with weathering options.
+Plan-set includes 4) 13ʺ x 19ʺ super B size drawings and material list, full scale templates and 2) 9-½ʺ x 13ʺ super A size scaling options.